BY DON KELLER, INVENTOR & FOUNDER OF KEL-LITE

 The months passed, sales increased and finances got more critical.
 Norm and I were having problems as I did not agree with his management style and undermining my authority.
 In January of 1972 a board meeting was held and I was voted out as president, Norm was voted in as President and shortly thereafter I resigned and left the company.
 Tom resigned shortly after I did.

 In late 1972 or early 1973 Norm moved Kel-Lite to Barstow, Ca. Tom & I started Pro-light in 1973.
 Toward the end of the 70s Kel-Lite made an agreement with Safariland Leather products to take over the sales and marketing of Kel-Lite.
 In the early 80’s Streamlight took over the sales and manufacturing of the Kel-Lite and shortly thereafter changed the name to Excaliber.
 During the Pro-Light years I designed a light for John Bianchi of Bianchi Leather called the B-Lite in Temecula , CA. The manufacturing of the B-Lite eventually was taken over in the mid 70’s by Mag Instruments who at one time was a vendor of mine making some Kel-Lite parts.

-In 1979 I went to work for Tony Maglica of Mag Instrument, Inc. who designed the Maglite.
+In 1979 I went to work for Tony Maglica of Mag Instrument, Inc. and helped him develop the Maglite flashlight.
 Around 1983 Kel-Lite started working with Streamlight and eventually Streamlight bought out Kel-Lite and changed the name of the light to Excalibur.